Program Requirements & Application Process

 - Be a public library located in the 50 United States or the District of Columbia.

-- Host a workshop, event, or program at your library to assist job seekers or empower small businesses with digital skills within 60 days of receiving your acceptance notification.
+- Host a workshop, event, or program at your library within 60 days of receiving your pre-approval notification.

 - The program must be free of all costs (including deposits) for participants.